Kano Assembly Speaker resigns, Atta takes over - Nigeria Today

 Atta, who represents Fagge constituency, was nominated for the position by Babangida Yakudima and Zubairu Mamuda and the nomination was unanimously accepted by the members including Rurum who was at the sitting.

-The post Kano Assembly Speaker resigns, Atta takes over appeared first on The Nation Nigeria.
+The post Kano Assembly Speaker resigns, Atta takes over appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share